Marine Cruises narrowboat holiday hire on the Shropshire Union Canal

 The Shropshire Union Canal runs from the edge of urban Wolverhampton through wonderful canal holiday scenery across some of the most rural and least populated areas of England on its way to the River Mersey at Ellesmere Port.
-Two weeks allows the Shropshire Union Canal to be explored in comfort from either our Llangollen base or Four Counties base.
+Two weeks allows the Shropshire Union Canal to be explored in comfort from our Llangollen base.
 A Chester only trip is possible in one week from Llangollen.

 This is a spectacular route of deep cuttings, straight lines, aqueducts at Stretton and Nantwich and high embankments with panoramic views over the Welsh Marches.
 The flights of locks like the 15 at Audlem are grouped together and make a breathtaking descent onto the Cheshire Plains.

 Take the Shropshire Union Canal and head north across Cheshire pasturelands to visit Chester where the canal skirts round the famous Roman walls, cutting through the solid sandstone with houses and offices sitting high above.
 You can moor close to the city centre and visit the famous “rows”, shops on two levels overlooking the street which date back to the middle ages.
 The National Waterways Museum is worth the short trip up to Ellesmere Port.

 Or head south, climbing the long but easy flights of locks at Audlem and Adderley, through deep and leafy cuttings and over high and windy embankments with views to The Wrekin and the Welsh Borders.
 Visit the medieval market towns of Nantwich and Market Drayton with their half timbered buildings and pleasant villages such as Audlem and Brewood.